ManuSquall/visualstudio-docs.fr-fr/docs/vsto/events-in-office-projects.md

 4.  `Sheet3_Startup`.

-5. Autres feuilles dans l'ordre.
+5. Other sheets in order.

- Les gestionnaires d'événements  **Shutdown** dans une solution de classeur sont appelés dans l'ordre suivant :
+ The **Shutdown** event handlers in a workbook solution are called in this order:

 1.  `ThisWorkbook_Shutdown`.